m3m3l0rd101/cat-fetch/README.md

 then after that you run the pip command

-first to run your script you first need to run clean.py i'll enhances and unsharpen your images so that they'll look better in ascii feel free to add other pictures then the ones provides the script runs for that as well
+first to run your script you first need to run clean.py it'll enhances and unsharpen your images so that they'll look better in ascii feel free to add other pictures then the ones provides the script runs for that as well

 after that you just run the main.py script and tadaa it works